QunaSys/quri-algo/README.md

+⚠️ ___THIS REPOSITORY IS ARCHIVED AND IS NO LONGER BEING MAINTAINED.
+CONTENTS HAVE BEEN MOVED TO https://github.com/QunaSys/quri-sdk.
+For a guide on how to migrate existing PRs, please see https://github.com/QunaSys/quri-algo/blob/main/MIGRATION.md___ ⚠️

 # Welcome to QURI Algo!

 QURI Algo is an open source library based on [QURI Parts](https://github.com/QunaSys/quri-parts) featuring ready to use quantum algorithms.
 QURI Algo provides